Author: Carrie Hope Fletcher

 Evie is an easy heroine to like.
 There’s perhaps an element of self-insert fiction here (Evie has blonde curly hair, brown eyes, an emerald-green coat and a noticeably hopeful outlook) but it’s pretty harmless.
-The book’s secondary characters don’t leap from the page; overlong character descriptions do little more than introduce cardboard cut-outs from which sage advice, monotonous dialogue or unexplained villainy will leak.
-There is however welcome LGBTQIA+ representation (specifically bi and pan rep).
+The book’s secondary characters don’t leap from the page.
+Overlong character descriptions do little more than introduce cardboard cut-outs from which sage advice, monotonous dialogue or unexplained villainy will leak.
+There is however LGBTQIA+ representation (specifically bi and pan rep).

 Unfortunately, the writing style isn’t as polished as it should be.
 It’s full of excessive adverbs, vocal clichés, unnecessary repetition, and tell in place of show.
-It’s heavy-handed and like many débuts indicates an author who hasn’t yet learned that it’s sometimes better to leave a few details to the imagination than rush it all out into two pages.
+It’s heavy-handed, almost as if it’s afraid to leave many details to the reader’s imagination.
 You know that writing style you had when you were just starting out and your idea was good, but everything still came out in stiff dialogue and great lumps of exposition, single-spaced Arial size 12, one long run-on explanation from start to finish?
 And that writing style was totally fine, because you were learning as you went along and almost everyone falls into the tropes and traps of early aspiring fiction anyway.
-That’s essentially what you’ll find in On The Other Side, and to a well-read audience it will be particularly distracting.
+That’s essentially what you’ll find in On The Other Side, and to a well-read audience it will be distracting.
 It’s the writing style of someone who has potential, but is still telling the story the way their early-writer self would.
 If it’s well-developed, make-your-eyes-widen-with-awe prose you’re after, you won’t find it here – yet.

 Simple, straightforward and saccharine sweet, On the Other Side is a charming, if uneven, fiction début.
-It’s warm and well-meaning, though a solid premise gives way to a style that needs a lot of work.
+It’s warm and well-meaning, but a solid premise gives way to a writing style that needs work.